rigor789/vue-scrollto/README.md

 *Default:* `500`

-#### dynamicPosition
-Recalculating targetY/targetX at each scroll step.
-Useful when you don't know the final height of the container, and it grows as it scrolls.

-*Default:* `false`

 #### easing
 The easing to be used when animating.
 Read more in the [Easing section](#easing-detailed).

 *Default:* `ease`

+#### lazy
+Recalculating targetY/targetX at each scroll step.
+Useful when you don't know the final height of the container, and it grows as it scrolls.

+*Default:* `true`

 #### offset
 The offset that should be applied when scrolling.
 This option accepts a callback function since `v2.8.0`.